Techtonica/curriculum/data-visualization/data-visualization.md

 3. Determine what visualization(s) would be most meaningful to answer your question using your data.
   - The `Materials` section has some resources that might be useful for this.

 4. Select an open-source tool to create one or two meaningful charts/graphs.
-Embed your visualization(s) in a webpage.
+Embed your visualization(s) on a webpage.
   - Focus both on learning the tools and thinking through what you want to present and show through the data.
 If the chart/graph type you selected does not work, it's totally ok to go back to step 3 (or any of the above steps).
   - D3.js was covered in the lecture and may be a good choice for this.
   - Chart.js is another very accessible option.